casper-ecosystem/cep-78-enhanced-nft/client-js/README.md

 ## casper-cep78-js-client

-This package was created to help JS/TS users dealing with [cep-78-enhanced-nft](https://github.com/casper-ecosystem/cep-78-enhanced-nft).
+This package was created to help JS/TS users dealing with [cep-78-enhanced-nft](https://github.com/casper-ecosystem/cep-78-enhanced-nft) and is published in npm as [casper-cep78-js-client](https://www.npmjs.com/package/casper-cep78-js-client).
 It was built on top of [casper-js-sdk](https://github.com/casper-ecosystem/casper-js-sdk)

 It can be treated as a deploy builder for all of the possible interactions: